NLnetLabs/rpki-doc/source/rpki/router-support.rst

 In some solutions, such as OpenBGPD, RPKI-RTR is not available but the same result can be achieved through a static configuration.
-The router will periodically fetch the validated cache and allow operators to set up route maps based on the result.
-Relying party software such as :ref:`doc_routinator` can export validated data in a format that OpenBGPD can parse.
+The router will periodically fetch the validated cache and allow operators to set up route maps based on the result. :ref:`Relying party software<doc_tools>` such as Routinator and rpki-client can export validated data in a format that OpenBGPD can parse.

 :ref:`rtrlib` is a C library that implements the client side of the RPKI-RTR protocol, as well as route origin validation.
 RTRlib powers RPKI in BGP software